charlieschwabacher/gestalt/packages/gestalt-postgres/README.md

 gestalt-postgres
 ----------------

-An PostgreSQL database adapter for the Gestalt framework.
+A PostgreSQL database adapter for the Gestalt framework.